History of Cryptocurrency

 Technical Details

-• totalSupply: Returns the total number of tokens in circulation.
+• TotalSupply: Returns the total number of tokens in circulation.

-• balanceOf: Shows the balance of tokens at a specific address.
+• BalanceOf: Displays the balance of tokens at an address in question.

-• transfer: Allows tokens to be transferred between addresses.
+• Transfer: Allows tokens to be transferred between addresses.

 Application of TRC-20